awesomerank/awesomerank.github.io/lists/vuejs/awesome-vue.md

   - [npm-stats ★25](apertureless/npm-stats) - npm package download statistics dashboard
   - [vue2-admin-lte ★129](devjin0617/vue2-admin-lte) - a project that converts AdminLTE to work with Vuejs (v2.x).
 - [Dockeron ★17](dockeron/dockeron) - A project built on Electron + Vue.js for Docker on desktop.
+- [Flamme ★13](alicin/flamme) - An open source Tinder desktop client built with electron and Vue.js for educational purposes